glatard/one-voxel/robust-motion/README.md

   As observed
  [there](https://github.com/glatard/one-voxel/tree/master/verifyFiles)
- (see last animation), the one-voxel perturbation had an effect on motion correction.
-Here we observe the one-voxel perturbation has no effect on rigid registration when executed independently from motion correction.
-In motion correction, the initialization of registration /n/ from the transformation resulting from registration /n-1/ creates instabilities.
-Registering the volumes independently from each other fixes instabilities.
+ (see last animation), the one-voxel perturbation has an effect on motion correction.
+The instability comes from the initialization of registration /n/ from the transformation resulting from registration /n-1/ in the time series.
+Registering the volumes independently from each other fixes the issue.

 ## Implementation